isaacwen01/DH110/Assignments/A08/README.md

 People find it difficult and confusing to navigate the current website for the Vehicle Registration & Licensing (VRL) department of the County of Hawai'i, preventing them from learning about the processes involved in VRL-related activities and making appointments accordingly.

 ## Competitor analysis:
 I conducted a heuristic evaluation on the County of Hawai'i’s website (along with the Hawaii State Department of Health) to identify the most pressing obstacles users currently face when navigating the site.
 By evaluating the issues I notice against the ten heuristics, I could more accurately pinpoint the exact problems that plagued the website and begin proposing potential changes that would help improve the overall user experience.
-[Read more about the heuristic evaluation...](https://github.com/isaacwen01/DH110/blob/main/Assignments/Assignment1.md)

 The top 3 issues were the following: